 And it’s also important to be scientific, just as Dr Montessori was, and keep going with Montessori research to get Montessori accepted as a mainstream way to educate our children.

-* links to amazon.com take you to my Amazon bookstore
+* links may take you to amazon.com to my Amazon bookstore